sal55/langs/MCompiler.md

 'M' is my lower level systems language.

 The name of the compiler is `MM` or `mm.exe`.
 It is a whole-program compiler, written in M, that converts M programs to x64 native code running under Windows ABI.

+There is also a newer version called 'BB' (v8 versus v7 of MM).
+That as a simplified 'PCL' intermediate language, and omits RUNP (interpreter), and C source options.

+Plus there is an experimental version for Z80 target 'MZ': there is only one option after 'PCL', and that is for Z80 assembly file.

 ````
     Inputs             Intermediates                                                              Outputs
                                                A           B        C       D       (F)     E